 Baseline risk assessments are site-specific and therefore may vary in both detail and the extent to which qualitative and quantitative analyses are used, depending on the complexity and particular circumstances of the site, as well as the availability of applicable or relevant and appropriate requirements (ARARs) and other criteria, advisories, and guidance.
 After an initial planning stage, there are four steps in the baseline risk assessment process: data collection and analysis; exposure assessment; toxicity assessment; and risk characterization.

 The potential users of Part A are the individuals actually conducting health risk assessments for sites, who frequently are contractors to the EPA, other federal agencies, states, or potentientially responsible parties.
 It is also targeted to EPA staff, including those responsible for review and oversight of risk assessments (e.g. technical staff in the regions) and those responsible for ensuring adequate evaluations of human health risks (i.e., RPMs).

-RAGS Part A Guidance DocumentYou may need a PDF reader to view files on this page.
+RAGS Part A Guidance DocumentYou may need a PDF reader to view some of the files on this page.
 See EPA’s About PDF page to learn more.

 Risk Assessment Guidance for Superfund Volume 1 Human Health Evaluation Manual (Part A) (PDF)(291 pp, 7 MB,